 CROSS-CUTTING PARTNERS TIMEFRAME RESOURCES COST Goal 2: Plan for the expansion of affordable housing availability through land use tools of planning, zoning, and development review.
 Strategy 2.6: Improve the development review process to promote more affordable housing and reduce costs.
-2.6 a) Create a maximum timeline for review of affordable housing projects (or projects with a minimum number of units set aside for affordable housing Planning Affordable Housing, Econ.
-3-6 OB \$ Sustainability 2.6 b) Develop clear standards for the review of affordable housing projects for use by Advisory Boards to improve predictability and reduce the amount of time for approvals.
-3-6 ОВ \$ Planning Affordable Housing, Econ.
-Sustainability Strategy 2.7 Calculate level of subsidy needed to bring desired housing types to market, in particular missing middle types.
-2.7 a) Determine if there is a finance gap and identify possible funding sources to provide greater missing middle housing development \$ OB Planning Affordable Housing Strategy 2.8 Pursue updates to the LUO and zoning maps to provide greater densities in areas prioritized for growth, particularly along corridors identified in Strategy 8 and small area plans as part of implementation of the comprehensive plan.
+2.6 a) Create a maximum timeline for review of affordable housing projects (or projects with a minimum number of units set aside for affordable housing \$ Planning HCS, Econ.
+Development 3-6 OB 2.6 b) Develop clear standards for the review of affordable housing projects for use by Advisory Boards to improve predictability and reduce the amount of time for approvals.
+3-6 ОВ \$ Planning HCS, Econ.
+Development Strategy 2.7 Calculate level of subsidy needed to bring desired housing types to market, in particular missing middle types.
+2.7 a) Determine if there is a finance gap and identify possible funding sources to provide greater missing middle housing development \$ Planning OB Strategy 2.8 Pursue updates to the LUO and zoning maps to provide greater densities in areas prioritized for growth, particularly along corridors identified in Strategy 8 and small area plans as part of implementation of the comprehensive plan.
 2.8 a) Identify updates to LUO and zoning maps based on small area plans.
-1-5 ОВ \$ Planning Affordable Housing, Econ.
-Sustainability Goal 3: Support development patterns that advance climate action goals and environmental protection.
+1-5 ОВ \$ Planning HCS, Econ.
+Development Goal 3: Support development patterns that advance climate action goals and environmental protection.
 Strategy 3.1: Pursue development provisions that preserve and maintain natural areas by incorporating environmentally sensitive development and building practices 3.1 a) Continue to examine and update standards for conservation lands, wetlands, and steep slopes to future best practices.
-OB \$ Planning Public Works 6+ 3.1 b) Add vegetative standards to the development review process \$ Public Works 1-5 OB Planning 3.1 c) Review and update open space requirement and coordinate with goal of reducing impervious surfaces within the open space.
+Public Works OB \$ Planning 6+ 3.1 b) Evaluate and build on vegetative standards in the development review process. \$ Planning Public Works 1-5 OB 3.1 c) Review and update open space requirement and coordinate with goal of reducing impervious surfaces within the open space.
 Public Works Planning 3.1 d) Liaise with UNC Chapel Hill's Facilities Planning Department and private citizens, where possible, to seek opportunities to formalize Carolina North Forest as a nature preserve and recreational open space.
-UNC OB Planning 3.1 e) Identify the opportunity for cluster development, low-impact development, brownfield redevelopment, transit-oriented development, and native "greenscape" requirements in future development plans OB \$ Planning Public Works 6+
+UNC, RPCR OB Planning 3.1 e) Identify the opportunity for cluster development, low-impact development, brownfield redevelopment, transit-oriented development, and native "greenscape" requirements in future development plans Public Works OB \$ Planning 6+